Frequently Asked Questions

 - What is the Pennsylvania Liquor Control Board?

 The Pennsylvania Liquor Control Board, PLCB, was created by state law on November 29, 1933, at the end of Prohibition.
 Pennsylvania is one of 18 states (soon to be 17 states when the State of Washington completes a change in its regulatory system) and two Maryland counties that actively participate in the distribution process to control the sale of alcohol.
 The PLCB is governed by a three-member Board, appointed by the governor and confirmed by two-thirds of the state Senate.
-Currently, the Board includes: Joseph E. Brion, Chairman; Robert S. Marcus, member, and Tim Holden, member.
+Currently, the Board includes: Tim Holden, Chairman; Joseph E. "Skip" Brion, member, and Mike Negra, member.

 - How much money does the PLCB generate?
 And where does that money go?